UBC-Thunderbots/Software/docs/getting-started.md

 We currently only support Linux, specifically Ubuntu 18.04 LTS.
 You are welcome to use a different version or distribution of Linux, but may need to make some tweaks in order for things to work.

-You can use Ubuntu 18.04 LTS inside Windows through Windows Subsystem for Linux, by following [this guide](./getting-started-wsl.md). **Running and developing Thunderbots AI and grSim on Windows is experimental and not officially supported.**
+You can use Ubuntu 18.04 LTS inside Windows through Windows Subsystem for Linux, by following [this guide](./getting-started-wsl.md). **Running and developing Thunderbots on Windows is experimental and not officially supported.**

 ## Getting the Code